Sanjay83174/Weapon-Detection-using-Deep-learning/README.md

 🖥️ How to Run the Project
-1️⃣ Install Required Libraries pip install opencv-python numpy pygame smtplib
+1️⃣ Install Required Libraries pip install opencv-python numpy pygame

-(If using PyTorch/TensorFlow, install that too.)
+If email alert uses SMTP, it is built-in with Python.

 2️⃣ Run Detection (Without GUI)

-Webcam:
+Run using webcam:

 python detect.py

-Video file:
+Run using a video file:

 python detect.py --video yourvideo.mp4

-3️⃣ Run the Tkinter GUI
-python "weapon detection with tkinter/weapondetectiontkinter.py"
+3️⃣ Run the Tkinter GUI Application python "weapon detection with tkinter/weapondetectiontkinter.py"

-This GUI allows you to:
+The GUI allows you to:

-Start webcam
+▶ Start webcam

-Select video
+▶ Upload a video

-View detection results
+▶ View live weapon detection

-Get sound alerts
+▶ Get sound alerts

-Get email alerts with captured image
+▶ Receive email alerts with the detected frame

 🧠 How the Detection Works

-Uses a YOLO-based deep learning model
+🔸 Uses YOLO-based Deep Learning model

-Processes every video frame
+🔸 Processes the video frame-by-frame

-Detects:
+🔸 Detects:

-Gun
+🔫 Gun

-Knife
+🔪 Knife

-Draws colored bounding boxes
+🔸 Draws colored bounding boxes

-Shows confidence percentage
+🔸 Displays confidence score

+This makes the system accurate and fast for real-time usage.

 🔊 Alert System (Sound + Email)
+✔ Sound Alert

+A loud alert sound plays when a weapon is detected

+Helps in real-time warning for nearby staff

+✔ Email Alert

-When a weapon is detected, the system can:
+When a weapon is detected:

-✔ Play a sound alert

-Useful for immediate onsite warning.

-✔ Send an email alert automatically

-The email contains:

-A short warning message
+📤 An automatic email is sent

-A captured image of the frame where the weapon is detected
+🖼️ The email contains the captured frame of the weapon

+📝 Includes a warning message

-This feature is helpful for:
+This is useful for:

-Security rooms
+Schools

 Colleges

 Offices

+Security rooms

-Real-time monitoring systems
+Remote monitoring

-You can configure:

-Sender email

-Receiver email

-Email subject and message

 📸 Example Output

-Gun detected → red box

-Knife detected → red box
+✔ Weapon detected → highlighted with red box

-Label + confidence score displayed
+✔ Label + confidence percentage displayed

-Alert immediately triggered
+✔ Email alert sent

+✔ Frame saved for evidence

 🛠️ Requirements